vuapo-eth/ict2/ARCHITECTURE.md

 #### Encryption

 Optional.
 Encryption causes some CPU and potentially bandwidth overhead.
 Some nodes might not see any use in encryption while in other instances encryption might be very useful to hide the origin of a transaction that could otherwise be traced back by any node monitoring the not encrypted network activity.
-The latter is neceenable pseudonymity on the
+Nodes used to submit funds associated with user addresses running on less constrained devices should enable encryption to  pseudonymity on the

 #### Authentication